The real Ronaldo has returned: Can Inter, Messi or anyone else stop him? | Goal.com

 Indeed, he is the first Bianconero since David Trezeguet in 2005 to score in seven consecutive league games and few would bet against him extending that run against Napoli on Sunday evening.

-He is not the only Juve forward playing well, though, with Paolo Dybala having netted 11 times in 26 appearances, after managing just 10 in 42 outings last term.
+He is not the only Juve forward playing well, though, with Paulo Dybala having netted 11 times in 26 appearances, after managing just 10 in 42 outings last term.

-The Bianconero very nearly sold the Argentine last summer, with Sarri's predecessor having repeatedly tried – and failed – to integrate Dybala into a Ronaldo-led attack.
+The Bianconeri very nearly sold the Argentine last summer, with Sarri's predecessor Max Allegri having repeatedly tried – and failed – to integrate Dybala into a Ronaldo-led attack.

 Now, though, the 26-year-old looks sharper and more explosive than he has in at least 18 months.